prokube-ai/k8s-intro/README.md

 You can check if you are allowed to do a specific operation with `kubectl auth can-i create pods`.

-*You can also use something like keycloak for authentication against the API*
+*You can also use something like keycloak for authentication against the API.*

-Lot's of chances to mess this up.
-Some good hinters in the [k8s docs](https://kubernetes.io/docs/concepts/security/rbac-good-practices/).
+Lots of chances to mess this up.
+Some good hints in the [k8s docs](https://kubernetes.io/docs/concepts/security/rbac-good-practices/).